RichardVYang/ICBM-Microservice-1/README.md

 # ICBM-Microservice-1
-Intercontinental Ballistic Missile Microservice to wirelessly query a specific ICBM target GPS location and allow to override the initial setup target GPS location due to new target acquisition or continue re-adjust current target location.
+Intercontinental Ballistic Missile Microservice that can be used to wirelessly query a specific ICBM target GPS location and allow to override the initial setup target GPS location due to new target acquisition or continue re-adjust current target location.